WiiLink24/web/src/content/guide/2installation.md

 ## Instructions

+### vWii (Wii U) ONLY
+> If you are on vWii and are downloading the Forecast Channel, these steps are required.
+Otherwise, skip to Section I.

+1. Download `Priiloader_v0_10RC3.zip` from [here](https://github.com/DacoTaco/priiloader/releases/tag/0.10.0-RC3)
+2. Unzip `Priiloader_v0_10RC3.zip` and copy the apps folder to your SD Card or USB Drive.
+3. Download `LoadPriiloader.zip` from [here](https://cdn.discordapp.com/attachments/1078842520420765819/1131340628895219895/LoadPriiloader.zip).
+4. Unzip `LoadPriiloader.zip` and copy the apps folder to your SD Card or USB Drive.
+5. Visit [this site](https://garyodernichts.github.io/priiloader-patch-gen/) to generate a Priiloader patch that will fix a timestamp issue.
+6. Follow the instructions on the page then copy the result.
+7. On your SD Card or USB Drive, traverse to `apps/priiloader` and open `hacks_hash.ini`
+8. Paste the patch from step 4 at the bottom of the `hacks_hash.ini` Save the file and proceed to Section I.

 ### Section I - Patching WADs

 > [If you want to see detailed instructions on how to install the WADs, click here!](wiimodlite)